 Obesity is arguably one of the most common diseases in the world.
 While some of the times it is genetic, it is mostly caused by our lifestyles.
 Sitting for long hours means that you are using less energy because your body is generally very inactive.
 When the body is in this state, there are fewer calories that are burnt in the process and the inactivity causes a significant amount of weight gain.
 Research has also linked sitting for long hours to increased cholesterol levels which ultimately lead to obesity and heart diseases.
 In addition to that, sitting for long hours leads to increased release of insulin into the bloodstream.
 This causes the body to react to the increased insulin production by storing fats which is a major contributor to obesity.
 When you sit for long, the fat mainly accumulates in the waist area.
 So if you have been trying to lose some tummy fat, consider spending more time on your feet.

-You might also love to read: Best computer desks of the year 2017
+You might also love to read: Best Gaming Computer Desk

 Blood circulation problems and Heart problems